About Common Eye Infections

 "I took my Mom for exam in January.
 She has Fuch's Dystrophy and needed cataract surgery.
 Had cataract surgery in March.
 So far everything is great.
 After meeting Dr. Wang and staff, I knew she was in good hands."- T.M. / Yelp / Mar 18, 2020

-Once we perform a careful eye evaluation, our eye professionals will be able to establish the most effective protocol to alleviate your eye infection.
-Your treatment technique will be based on the kind of eye infection it is.
-For infections that are bacterial, we could prescribe oral or eye-drop form antibiotics.
-If you have serious swelling, we may prescribe eye drops, or in certain cases, injections of cortisone or a steroid.
+Treatment is based on the type of eye infection.
+For infections that are bacterial, it is common to prescribe oral or eye-drop form antibiotics.
+If you have serious swelling, prescribing eye drops is common, or in certain cases, injections of cortisone or a steroid.
 If you have a stye or chalazion that isn't healing on its own, laser treatment or minimally invasive surgery may be the best method.

 Relief For Eye Infections